rafidmorshedi/suss-website-redesign/_cavingareas/yagby.md

   COLD!!!
 Some of the caves have been known to sport ice formations in winter.
 The lower section of Eagles Nest is particularly notorious for being around 5 degrees Celsius.
 Thermals are definitely essential.
 The caves can get quite muddy too.
 facilities: >
   There is a basic campground with pit toilets and a streamway (not drinkable) but no other facilities.
 You will need to bring your own camping gear, stove, food and water.
 costs: 'Petrol money: Depends on how much the cost of fuel changes these days.
-Jenolan is about 1000km return from USYD.
+Yarrangobilly is about 1000km return from USYD.
 Petrol / Diesel cars tend to be 7-12L/100km these days? .'
 what_to_bring: >
   Check with your Trip Leader as facilities and trips vary.